MorpheusAIs/Docs/Smart Contracts/Overview.md

 * [`L2MessageReceiver`](L2MessageReceiver.md) – receives and processes MOR minting requests on Arbitrum
 * [`L2TokenReceiver`](L2TokenReceiver.md) – receives wstETH and manages Protocol-Owned Liquidity on Arbitrum

 With the exception of the MOR token and LinearDistributionIntervalDecrease library, all contracts utilize the UUPS proxy pattern to enable upgradeability.
+For more information on this, see the [OpenZeppelin `UUPSUpgradeable` documentation](https://docs.openzeppelin.com/contracts/5.x/api/proxy#UUPSUpgradeable).

 [**Source Code Repository**](https://github.com/MorpheusAIs/SmartContracts)